tock/book/src/environment.md

 ### Build the kernel

-To build the kernel, just type make in `boards/imix/`.
+To build the kernel, just type make in the `imix/` subdirectory.

-    $ cd boards/imix/
+    $ cd imix/
     $ make

 If this is the first time you are trying to make the kernel, the build system will use cargo and rustup to install various Tock dependencies.

-Kernels must be compiled from within the desired board's folder.
-For example, to compile for Hail instead you must first run `cd boards/hail/`.
+If this is your first time building a Tock kernel for this particular architecture, you may get an error complaining that you don't have the proper the `cargo` target installed.
+We can use `rustup` to fix that:

+    $ rustup target add thumbv7em-none-eabi

+> `imix` is based around an ARM Cortex-M4 microcontroller, which uses the
+> thumbv7em instruction set.
+The rustup command above just downloads Rust core
+> libraries for this architecture.

 ### Connect to an imix board